apalermo01/ricer/README.md

 - Global

-  - takes only options that are already available for every tool
+  - Takes only options that are already available for every tool
-  - TODO: needs more detail
+  - This allows you to have ~/.profile managed by ricer.
+The template file is `<template_path>/global/.profile`

 - i3